|

 - Q: What is the difference between anosmia and dysosmia?

-- A: Anosmia is the complete loss of the sense of smell, while dysosmia (or parosmia) is a distortion of smell perception, where familiar odors are perceived differently, often unpleasantly.
+- A: Anosmia is the complete loss of the sense of smell, while dysosmia (or parosmia) is a distortion of smell perception, where familiar odours are perceived differently, often unpleasantly.

 - Q: Can nasal obstruction affect the lungs?